Thresholds, valuations, and K-stability: The toric case

 \subsection{The Fano case}

-Finally we consider the case when $X$ is a toric $\Q$-Fano variety, that is, $-K_X$ is an ample $\Q$-Cartier divisor. \begin{cor} A toric $\Q$-Fano variety is K-semistable iff the barycenter of the polytope associated to $-K_X$ is equal to the origin. \end{cor} For smooth $X$, this result was proved by analytic methods in~\cite{BB13,Berm16}, even with K-semistable replaced by K-polystable.
-In the general case, it can be deduced from~\cite[Theorem 1.4]{LX16}. \begin{proof} We apply~\eqref{e:alphaS} with $b_i=1$ for all $i$.
-If $\overline{u}=0$, then $\d(-K_X)=1$, which by Theorem~B implies that $X$ is semistable.
+Finally we consider the case when $X$ is a toric $\Q$-Fano variety, that is, $-K_X$ is an ample $\Q$-Cartier divisor. \begin{cor} A toric $\Q$-Fano variety is K-semistable iff the barycenter of the polytope associated to $-K_X$ is equal to the origin. \end{cor} This result was proved by analytic methods in~\cite{BB13,Berm16}, even with K-semistable replaced by K-polystable, and follows from~\cite{WZ04} when $X$ is smooth.
+It can also be deduced from~\cite[Theorem 1.4]{LX16}, which is proven algebraically. \begin{proof} We apply~\eqref{e:alphaS} with $b_i=1$ for all $i$.
+If $\overline{u}=0$, then $\d(-K_X)=1$, which by Theorem~B implies that $X$ is K-semistable.
 Now suppose $\overline{u}\ne0$.
 Then $\langle \overline{u},v_i\rangle<0$ for some $i$, or else all the $v_i$ would lie in a half-space, which is impossible since $\D$ is complete.
 It then follows from~\eqref{e:alphaS} that $\d(-K_X)<1$, so by Theorem~B, $X$ is not K-semistable. \end{proof} \begin{rmk} The proof shows that if $X$ is K-semistable, any toric valuation computes $\d(-K_X)=1$. \end{rmk}

 We now give a simple formula for $\d(-K_X)$ in the $\Q$-Fano case.
-When $X$ is smooth, the formula for agrees with the formula in~\cite{Li11} for $R(X)$, the greatest lower bound on the Ricci curvature of $X$, as defined and studied in~\cite{Tian92,Sze11}. \begin{cor} Let $X$ be a toric $\Q$-Fano variety and $\overline{u}$ denote the barycenter of the polytope $P_{-K_X}:=\{u \in M_\R \mid \langle u, v_i \rangle \geq -1\ \text{for all $1\le i \le d$} \}$. \begin{enumerate} \item[(i)] If $X$ is $K$-semistable, then $\d(-K_X)=1$. \item[(ii)] If $X$ is \emph{not} K-semistable, then
+When $X$ is smooth, the formula for agrees with the formula in~\cite{Li11} for the greatest lower bound on the Ricci curvature of $X$, as defined and studied in~\cite{Tian92,Sze11}. \begin{cor} Let $X$ be a toric $\Q$-Fano variety and $\overline{u}$ denote the barycenter of the polytope $P_{-K_X}:=\{u \in M_\R \mid \langle u, v_i \rangle \geq -1\ \text{for all $1\le i \le d$} \}$. \begin{enumerate} \item[(i)] If $X$ is $K$-semistable, then $\d(-K_X)=1$. \item[(ii)] If $X$ is \emph{not} K-semistable, then

 where $c>0$ is the greatest real number such that $-c\overline{u}$ lies in $P_{-K_X}$. \end{enumerate} \end{cor} \begin{proof} Statement~(i) follows from~\eqref{e:alphaS} and Corollary~\ref{c:kpolybary}.
 For~(ii), we claim that